Basics

 The main features of the Scene Area in the Scene Editor include:

-- Viewpoint Switching: The Scene Area supports multi-viewpoint switching.
-You can quickly switch between six views (Front View, Back View, Left View, Right View, Top View, Bottom View) by clicking the 3D Scene Gizmo located in the top-right corner of the Scene Area.
+• Multi-view Display: The scene area supports multi-view display.
+By clicking on the view cube in the top right corner of the scene area, you can quickly switch between six views (Front View, Back View, Left View, Right View, Top View, Bottom View).
 This allows you to better observe and edit the scene from different perspectives.

 Attribute Pane